fjp/fjp.github.io/collections/_posts/ros/2020-03-13-ros-controls.md

 ROS control helps you writing controllers including real-time constraints, transmissions and joint limits.
 It provides tools for modeling the robotic in software, represented by the robot hardware interface (`hardware_interface::RobotHW`), and comes with ready to use out of the box controllers for different applications which then talk to third-party tools.
-The important aspects to highlight is that the hardware access to the robot is de-coupled the so we you don't expose how we talk to our robot.
+The important aspects to highlight is that the hardware access to the robot is de-coupled, so we you don't expose how we talk to our robot.
+This means that controllers and your robot hardware structure are decoupled so you can develop them independently and in isolation which enables you to share and mix and match controllers.

 ## Ros Control and Friends